tebben/kanemi/README.md

   <img height="90" src="https://github.com/tebben/knmi-nowcast/blob/main/static/logo.png?raw=true">
 </p>

-The goal with kanemi is to provide a library and tools to work more easily with KNMI data.
+The goal of kanemi is to provide libraries and tools to work more easily with KNMI data.

 > Warning: LOOK MA!
 I'M DOING RUST!!!!
 (This repo is a learning project for Rust, no guarantees for the quality)